What Is an Attorney Trust Account?

 - Understand the consequences.
 When reviewing the rules, law firms must remain aware of the consequences of falling out of compliance with lawyer trust account rules.

 - Educate clients.
 Help clients understand what an attorney trust account is and what their rights are.
-The less ignorance there is around how a client’s retainer or other funds are being handled, the fewer billing complaints a law firm will experience.
+The less ignorance around how a client's retainer or other funds are handled, the fewer billing complaints a law firm will experience.

-For solo-lawyers, clients, and law firms of all sizes, understanding how client funds should be handled is an important part of maintaining transparency and trust.
-While getting a solid grasp of how lawyer trust account rules work is difficult, it’s important that law firms make an attempt to help clients understand so that billing conflicts are avoided on the backend.
+For solo lawyers, clients, and law firms of all sizes, understanding how client funds should be handled is integral to maintaining transparency and trust.
+While getting a solid grasp of how lawyer trust account rules work is demanding, law firms must attempt to help clients understand so that billing conflicts are avoided on the backend.

 Ready to see what Smokeball can do for your firm?
 Get your free demo today and see the Smokeball difference!